• Skip to primary navigation

 For the curry paste:

 Grind dried chilies and black pepper in a coffee grinder until fine.
-In a mortar and pestle (or use an immersion blender like this one) pound half of the lemongrass, galangal, turmeric, kaffir lime zest (if using) with a little salt into a rough paste.
+In a mortar and pestle (or use an immersion blender like this one) pound galangal, turmeric, kaffir lime zest (if using), half of the lemongrass, and the salt into a rough paste.

 Add the ground chilies and black pepper and pound to help absorb some liquid from the herbs.